zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Sure.
 Great term.
 I love that; I'm going to quote you on that.

-**ZMD**: I think I got that I think I got that from, [there was an article in _Palladium_ magazine that used that term](https://www.palladiummag.com/2019/08/05/the-real-problem-at-yale-is-not-free-speech/), and it stuck with me.
+**ZMD**: I think I got that from, [there was an article in _Palladium_ magazine that used that term](https://www.palladiummag.com/2019/08/05/the-real-problem-at-yale-is-not-free-speech/), and it stuck with me.

 **CM**: It's really a great term, and what's so interesting is that having covered this field for a long time, having kept an eye on this community and talked to people in and around it, people with both feet in it, people with one foot in it, people on the outside, I can recognize what someone is going to do based on their proximity to that ideology.